Furkyleon/um.si-assignments/README.md

-# um.si-assignments
+# University of Maribor Assignments

-The assignments from University of Maribor, Erasmus semester.
+These assignments are from University of Maribor, Erasmus semester.
+You can see the topics of assignments below.

 ### Algorithms and Data Structures: